adazzle/react-data-grid/CONTRIBUTING.md

 Internally we use [VS Code](https://code.visualstudio.com/) as our main text editor, it is quite extensible and fully configurable.
 It doesn’t mean you need to use it to contribute to our community.
 You can use whatever is your personal preference, although it would be nice if it supports a eslint plugin as it would make your life a lot easier.

+### Build
+To build the project you will need to run `npm run build`.
+It will create a dist folder for each package, that dist folder will be what is published to npm after your code being released.

 ### Review process
 To be accepted your code needs to be mergeable with the master branch, and the CI builds needs to be passing.
 After a sign of from those requirements you code will be subject of a code review by one of the team members.